ptabriz/ICC_2017_Workshop/README.md

 |:---:|:---:|

 ### Importing viewpoint shapefiles

-In this step we will import viewpoint locations as a point feature shapefile and will replace them with spheres to visualize observer location
+In this step we will import viewpoint locations as a point feature shapefile.
+The features represent the location from which the viewsheds are computed on the digital surface.

+__`GUI`__
 * Import viewpoint shape file
    * Go to __file__ > __import__ > __Shapefile__
    * Browse workshop data directory, select *vpoints.shp* and click on __Import Shp__ .
 The shape import dialogue should appear in front of the GIS addon interface.